-Regional Committees are provided for under the NZ Bridge Constitution for the following reasons.
+Regional Committees are in place for the following reasons.

-- 1. To provide a local link between Regional Clubs and the National Body. - 2.
+- 1. To provide a local link between Bridge Clubs and NZ Bridge.
+The Regional Committee does not necessarily aim to arrange or organise bridge at the individual Club level. - 2.
 To co-ordinate the activities of Clubs by arranging Tournament Schedules, inter-Club play etc. - 3.
 To organise trials to select Representative Regional Interprovincial Teams, New Zealand Club Championship and any other Representative Team required, e.g. visits by overseas Teams. - 4.
 To provide a source of experienced advice and assistance to Clubs. - 5.
 To provide a unified body for the promotion, support and co-ordination of the game in a regional context. - 6.
 To allocate and have responsibility for Regional Tournaments and any 15A Point and above Tournaments delegated to the Region by NZ Bridge. - 7.
 To convene an annual Regional Conference for delegates from Affiliated Clubs located within the Region to meet with members of the Regional Committee and any representatives from NZ Bridge, for the better co-ordination and advancement of bridge. - 8.
 To attend and participate in, via the Committee Chairperson and any other authorised delegate, the annual National Conference involving representatives from other Regional Committees and the NZ Bridge Board. - 9.
 To facilitate the teaching of the game of bridge within the Region and growth in participation in the game and membership of Affiliated Clubs. - 10.
 To arrange or facilitate bridge seminars and/or other opportunities for the education of local bridge Players, and for persons aspiring to qualify by examination as Directors.